BUDAPEST – A FULL TRAVEL GUIDE!

 If you’re interested in picking up fresh produce for lunch or souvenirs to take home and cook with, be sure to stop by Central Market Hall where you’ll find vendor stalls selling fresh fruits, vegetables, nuts, and seasonings.

-They also sell individual tins of Paprika or these fantastic kits that include a cloth-wrapped package of hot and sweet paprika as well as a wooden spoon which makes it easy to sprinkle over your home-cooked meals.
-Using the fresh Paprika I brought home from Hungary always puts a smile on my face when cooking.
+Vendors also sell individual tins of Paprika or fantastic kits that include a cloth-wrapped package of hot and sweet paprika with a wooden spoon that makes it easy to sprinkle over your home-cooked meals.

 At Gelarto Rosa they don’t scoop, but instead, use a special spatula to form an ice-cream rose onto the cone to preserve the creamy texture.
-Watching the process is remarkable and the result is Instagram worthy!
+Watching the process is remarkable and the result is Instagram-worthy!

-The “rose art ice cream scooper” will ask you which flavors you want added to your cone.
-I quickly learned from watching others ahead of me that the first flavor you mention becomes the center of the rose before working its way outward.
-With that being said, plan your rose design ahead of time and choose your flavors accordingly for a visually appealing rose.
-I went with Strawberry Elderflower, Coconut, and Chocolate.
+Afterward, you’ll make your way to the glass case that holds the tubs of gelato, and the “rose art ice cream scooper” will ask which flavors you want added to your cone.
+I quickly learned from watching others that the first flavor you mention becomes the center of the rose before working its way outward.

-I randomly stumbled across Street Food Karavan on my way to Szimpla Kert which I’ll talk more about next, and boy was it a great find.
-If you’re looking for some good ol street food, especially after a night of hitting the town, this is the place.
-Street Food Karavan is an outdoor beer garden and food truck venue with long communal tables, multi-colored plastic chairs, and matching paper lanterns.
-From pizza to burgers, Kobe sausages, and nitrogen ice cream, there’s a food truck for any craving.
+I randomly stumbled across Street Food Karavan on my way to a Ruin Bar called Szimpla Kert which I’ll talk more about next, and boy was it a great find.
+If you’re looking for some good ol street food, especially after a night hitting the town, this is the place!

-I immediately spotted Las Vegans which offers a variety of vegan burgers such as their Coated Burger with fried cheese and their Indian chickpea burger among others.
-I ordered their Seitan Burger which I found to be the lightest option (broccoli sprouts, vegan mayo, vegan cheddar, tomato, cucumber, grilled onion, lettuce).
+I immediately spotted Las Vegans which offers a variety of vegan burgers such as the Coated Burger with fried cheese and the Indian chickpea burger, among others.
+I ordered the Seitan Burger which I found to be the lightest option (broccoli sprouts, vegan mayo, vegan cheddar, tomato, cucumber, grilled onion, lettuce).
 Street Food Karavan is a great little spot in the afternoon but even prettier in the evening when the lanterns shine under a twinkly sky.

 nightlife